Juhani

 Basically, effective implementing company-dedicated business integrated

-QM did not call for any extra measures or investments.
+QM does not call for any extra measures or investments.
 General information

 sources especially ISO 9000 standards and performance excellence

-models were utilized as reference materials for appropriate measures.
+models may be utilized as reference materials for appropriate measures.

-Experiences proved that it is always worthwhile to improve the existing
+Experiences prove that it is always worthwhile to improve the existing

 on a systematic methodology.
 For QM the company must be always ready